Are you searching for a unique and eco-friendly hotel that’s off the beaten path? Then it’s time to book your very own tree house hotel in Thailand!

 - Families – family of 6 is OK – try the Star Family Tree House

-4.5 out of 4 on Trip Advisor.
-Your tree house is a comfy cottage beautifully carved from native wood and bamboo with a private bathroom and open air shower.
-Each tree house has a balcony where you can relax and enjoy the peaceful solitude.
+Highly rated by guests, your tree house is a comfy cottage beautifully carved from native wood and bamboo, with a private bathroom and open-air shower.
+Each tree house has a balcony where you can relax and enjoy peaceful solitude.

-You’ll have free use of bikes (they are creaky) so you can cycle to the nearby attractions that are interesting (but not amazing): Bat Cave, Stalagmite Cave, Red Sand, Sunset Point, Temple and waterfall.
+You’ll have free use of bikes (they’re creaky) so you can cycle to the nearby attractions that are interesting (but not amazing): Bat Cave, Stalagmite Cave, Red Sand, Sunset Point, Temple, and waterfall.

 - Free WIFI or switch off for a tech-free break